Nava Raipur: Planning methodology

 While venturing to prepare the development plan for Nava Raipur, basic studies were made in the form of a secondary survey of data on Chandigarh (the first planned capital of a state in independent India) and Raipur, the elder sister and the most important "organic" metropolis in the region.

 The space quantum against each activity/work-centre was then ascertained going by the accepted thumb-rule of the concerned industry/trade/activity, to the case of capital complex, and exact figures of government jobs were taken into consideration.
 The resultant space quantum was then allocated on two-dimension on the structure plan and final quantum, shape, location, was defined by exact boundaries/roads on the plan.

 With iterations, the allocated spaces were again translated in terms of number of jobs and the total number of job in the city arrived at.
 With a population of 5.6 lakhs, the Nava Raipur City will be expected to generate approximately 2.2 lakh jobs, with an assumed workforce participation rate of 40%.
 The high standards of physical and social infrastructure adopted for the city will be able to cope with the maximum capacity of the city.

+Smart city infrastructure

+Nava Raipur is designed as a "zero discharge city" that recycles its water waste for non-potable uses.
+The city's utility network is managed through an integrated Command and Control Center (ICCC), which uses SCADA technology to provide real time monitoring of electricity and water distribution systems.